Permissions: Site Admin, and Job Admin who can create, edit, and delete job posts

 You can also send a rejection email to the applicant using a rejection email template.
 To send a rejection email, check the box next to Send email.

 From the additional fields, select an Email Template to send, when the email should be sent, and the timezone.
 To learn more about customizing email templates, click here.

 When finished, click Save.

-To view candidates who were Auto-Rejected based on the Application Rules you created, click All Candidates on your navigation bar.
+To view candidates who were auto-rejected based on the application rules you created, click Candidates on your navigation bar.

 To filter by rejection reason, expand Profile Details on the left-hand panel and select the rejection reason from the dropdown menu.

-From the Activity Feed you can see if the candidate was Auto-Rejected, the date of the rejection, the reason, and who created the Auto-Reject Application Rule.
+From the Activity Feed you can see the date of the rejection, the reason, and who created the auto-reject application rule.